Sathyaraj-dev/reactjs-interview-preparation/README.md

 The property 5g_features starts with a digit, which causes the issue.
 To access a property that starts with a digit, you need to use bracket notation.
 {reponseData?.['5g_features'].section_heading}

+**When should you use useState vs. useReducer in React?**

+Use `useState` for simple state logic and `useReducer` for complex state logic that involves multiple sub-values or when the next state depends on the previous one.